abraxas0001/CLI-Tg-Account-Homies/README.md

 > **⚠️ IMPORTANT SECURITY NOTICE:**
 > - This account is **2FA-protected** and shared for public use
-> - **Contact the administrator** to get access (easiest way - no technical setup!)
+> - **Contact the administrator** to get pre-configured session files (easiest - no password needed!)
-> - The administrator monitors all activity and can change the password anytime
+> - The administrator monitors all activity and can terminate sessions remotely
 > - Username may change frequently (it is dynamic)
 > - Do not attempt to terminate other sessions or change account settings

-> **👉 RECOMMENDED FOR BEGINNERS:** Contact admin for instant access (see Method 1 below) - no installation needed!
+> **👉 RECOMMENDED FOR EVERYONE:** Get pre-configured session files from admin (see Method 1 below) - login instantly with zero setup!

 ---